Tube wi-fi internet plan progresses despite security fears

 Boris Johnson, the Mayor of London, said: "The roll out will finally allow Londoners to use mobile devices to pick up their e-mails and stay in touch with the world while they traverse our subterranean network.

-"We are inviting companies to bid before next June, which would mean Londoners underground will be able to keep up to date with the British medal tally at the 2012 Games."'Lots of implications'
+"We are inviting companies to bid before next June, which would mean Londoners underground will be able to keep up to date with the British medal tally at the 2012 Games."

 But Will Geddes, founder of ICP Group which specialises in reducing terror or technology-related threats, said the plan was problematic.

 He said: "There are lots of implications in terms of terrorism and security.

 "This will enable people to use their laptop on the Tube as if it was a cell phone."